 process documents 85% faster

 Codify and streamline processes

 Improve turnaround times

 For years, banks and financial services firms have been trying to automate document-intensive workflows such as the mortgage origination process, but with limited success.

-Early financial services process automation attempts relied on systems based on keywords, rules, or templates, all of which fall short when confronted with unstructured content.
-Such approaches would have to account for every possible document type a financial institution may come across – an unlikely scenario given the range of documents and content involved in many processes.
+Early financial services process automation attempts relied on systems based on keywords, rules, or templates, all of which fall short when confronted with unstructured data.
+Such approaches would have to account for every possible document type a financial institution may come across – an unlikely scenario given the range of documents and data involved in many processes.

 Consider customer onboarding.
 It requires all sorts of documents to get a new customer set up correctly, including the bank’s application forms, perhaps tax returns, statements from other institutions, credit reports, and the like.
 You would have to spend millions paying consultants to develop templates or writing rules for every possible document type you may encounter.
 Even so, as soon as a new document type came along or an existing document format changed, the automation would break down.
 Money wasted.